YingLiang2/YingLiang2.github.io/README.md

 * Create a [GitHub account](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github)

-* Basic familarity of Git and version control.
+* Basic familarity of Git and version control

   * *Why use Git and Version Control?*